When considering investing in property you should understand that there are several steps that need to be taken before deciding to proceed.

 - Using your equity

 Negative gearing is where your overall expenses of your investment property exceed the income you receive from that property.
-So any mortgage repayments, leasing fees, advertising, maintenance, body corporate fees and any other expenses directly related that your investment property can be offset by the rental payment received and any short fall can be deducted from your taxable income.
+So, any mortgage repayments, leasing fees, advertising, maintenance, body corporate fees and any other expenses directly related that your investment property can be offset by the rental payment received and any short fall can be deducted from your taxable income.
 Positive gearing is where your rental income covers all loan repayments and associated cost for your investment property.
 Any extra income generated in this way is subject to income tax.
 You should consult your financial adviser and accountant when it comes to all investment property taxation issues.
-Property investing can be a financially rewarding experience if you plan thoroughly and do research so you can make informed decisions on all of the above points.
-You should always get advice from qualified professionals and take advice from a number of independent sources.
+Property investing can be a financially rewarding experience if you plan thoroughly and do research so you can make informed decisions on all the above points.
+You should always get advice from qualified professionals and take advice from several independent sources